Played by: Antonio Banderas, José María de Tavira (as a child)

 - I Have Boobs, You Must Obey!: Downplayed where she has no reservations of her bouncing cleavage when fighting Zorro or dancing with his alter-ego, but doesn't go further.

 - The Ingenue: Downplayed, Elena is very proper, but the aristocratic depths is her act and upbringing.
+However, while she does have her sexual desires, she's essentially very pure-hearted.

 - Love Makes You Crazy: Downplayed pre-kiss; Elena's attraction to Zorro leads to her condescending to many noblemen regarding his worth, embarrassing Rafael and earning some scornful misogyny